mfschmidt/freesurfer-management/liaison/README.md

 ### do_pull.sh

 Pulls all completed files from the cluster down to the liaison machine.
 This script queries the cluster with the ls command over ssh to determine what to download, then it secure copies results down to its own disks and removes the copy on the cluster.
+Once paths are set at the top of do_pull.sh, just run the command from your the linux command line on the liaison computer.

+    $ do_pull.sh